86223 Design Studio: Interior Architecture Major Project12cp; 1hpw (lecture), 6hpw (tutorial)

 This is the final design subject of the interior architecture program and combines all prior conceptual, technical and representational knowledge and skills.
 These skills support the development and exploration of individual themes and languages applied to the studio project.
 Through the interrogation of the design brief, students are encouraged to negotiate spatial strategies through the clear articulation of design outcomes that support the conceptual position of the final project.

 This subject encourages students to engage with a contemporary thematic to test and explore design processes, as well as develop a sensibility toward the formal and theoretical qualities of interior space.
-Framed by Chantal Mouffe's chapter, 'Agnostic Politics and Artistic Practices', students examine spatial typologies while revising their programmatic intent to establish a position on the interior.
+Framed by a theoretical text/s, students examine spatial typologies while revising their programmatic intent to establish a position on the interior.
 Students develop this conceptual position by translating it into a thought-provoking design proposal that intensifies the relations between the interior and its spatial configurations whilst supporting theoretical speculations on the contemporary city.